Succinct Planar Encoding with Minor Operations: Towards a succinct dynamic encoding

 \begin{invariant}[status invariant] For every $u\in V$ and every $u' \in V(P_i)$ over all mini graphs $P_i$, it holds $u \in \delta G$ if and only if $u \in \delta \bar{G}$ as well as $u' \in \delta P_i$ if and only if $u' \in \delta \bar{P}_i$. \end{invariant}

 We now give an overview of our edge-contraction algorithm, which we describe in three levels: vertex merges in micro graphs, vertex merges in mini graphs and edge contractions in the global graph.
 We guarantee the four invariants (Invariants~\ref{inv:nonzero},~\ref{inv:1},~\ref{inv:2} and~\ref{inv:4}) before and after each edge contraction.
 Technically, merges are executed in (mini) boundary graph(s) and micro graphs.
 Everything else is to maintain the mappings of Section~\ref{sec:dynmapping}.
-An edge $\{u, v\} \in E$ is contracted by determining all micro graphs $P_{i, j}$ that contain (micro labels of) $u$ and $v$, all mini boundary graphs $F$ that contain (mini labels of) $u$ and $v$ and determine if $F$ contains $u$ and $v$.
-In all these structures that contain $u$ and $v$ we merge $v$ to $u$ and update the various mappings of Section~\ref{sec:dynmapping}.
-An important fact me make use of is that during this contraction algorithm anytime a pair of vertices is merged in a mini or micro graph, an edge between this pair exists that is managed exactly once (Invariant~\ref{inv:2}).
-To guarantee the invariants we split the responsibilities among the three levels (micro/mini/global) as follows.
+An edge $\{u, v\} \in E$ is contracted by determining all micro graphs $P_{i, j}$ that contain (micro labels of) $u$ and $v$, all mini boundary graphs $F$ that contain (mini labels of) $u$ and $v$ and check if $F$ contains $u$ and $v$.
+In all structures that contain $u$ and $v$ we merge $v$ to $u$ and update the mappings of Section~\ref{sec:dynmapping}.\full{\ An important fact we make use of is that during this contraction algorithm anytime a pair of vertices is merged in a mini or micro graph, an edge between this pair exists that is managed exactly once (Invariant~\ref{inv:2}).} To guarantee the invariants we split the responsibilities among the three levels: